Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 - Entrance service exam may not be always available especially in the case of veterans engaged in a short term service

 - A simple statement by a veteran that a condition existed prior to enrolment is not sufficient for a disbility claim, but if the veteran states as such, you can suggest that the veteran forward medical records or proof to VBA for processing

+- **Presumption of soundness** The veteran was in an otherwise sound condition unless for the pre-existing conditions mentioned in the enrollment exam